AnthonydcHo/post-install-config/README.md

 <img src="https://i.imgur.com/9zTiaQI.png" height="80%" width="80%"
 <br />
 <br />
 We can configure John.
-Email is fake and this situation john@lognpacific.com for support department and view only, we won't be assigning a team for John:  <br/>
+Email is fake and this situation john@gmail.com for support department and view only, we won't be assigning a team for John:  <br/>
 <img src="https://i.imgur.com/nDIqeS0.png" height="80%" width="80%"
 <br />
 <br />
-To set up Jane Password, Agent > Jane Doe > Jane (should be typed in) > Set Password > uncheck Send the agent a password reset email and Require password at next login > type in Password1 > Update:  <br/>
+To set up Jane Password, Agents > Jane Doe > Jane (should be typed in) > Set Password > uncheck Send the agent a password reset email and Require password at next login > type in Password1 > Update:  <br/>
 <img src="https://i.imgur.com/fYfPaHH.png" height="80%" width="80%"
 <br />
 <br />